During my time at the Tribune, I’ve been able to work on some pretty cool projects. Here are a few:

-Google+: Another focus of mine during my start at the Tribune was Google+.
+- Google+: Another focus of mine was Google+.
 My boss has a lot on his plate, and this platform was something I could easily take over and nurture.
 During my first six months on the job, we went from 106,870 followers to 611,222.

-- Pinterest: Another fun task to work on was the Tribune’s Pinterest.
+- Pinterest: Another fun task was working on the Tribune’s Pinterest.
 Pinterest is one of my favorite social media outlets, so it was fun to build on what they already had.
-I added lots of new boards and incorporated Pinterest-friendly topics that I could pin straight from our website, like recipes, restaurants, fashion, local events and home decor.
+I added new boards and incorporated Pinterest-friendly topics that I could pin straight from our website, like recipes, restaurants, fashion, events and home decor.

 Social media is all about being social, and live tweeting is the ultimate way to join the conversation.
-I do this with local, national and international events by tweeting and retweeting in real time.
-To capture these moments, I curate my live tweeting spurts into Storify stories.
+I do this with local, national, and international events by tweeting and retweeting in real time.
+To capture these moments, I curate my live-tweeting spurts into Twitter Moments.